v12technology/fluxtion-examples-old/README.md

     * fluxtion-statemachine - a statemachine generator powered by fluxtion core, leveraging Fluxtions's annotations.

 ### How do I get set up? ###
+This guide will sep you thorugh the process of running the reference-core exmaple project. at the end of the guide is configuration information to run all the examples in this project.

 * Install Fluxtion Core Trial:
     * Download the latest trial version version for you platform from [dropbox](https://www.dropbox.com/sh/p8g5iqxbedzgcur/AAA01xw4EDZcYW0elHxkKoM1a?dl=0), the follwoing versions are available: